bbaker2/slashcord/docs/tutorial/responding.md

 ## @SlashMeta
 Sometimes you need extra information that is NOT an option.
 And sometimes those values have naming/class-type conflicts with Options.
 To avoid this problem, you can use the `@SlashMeta` annotation.

-The `@SlahMeta` annotation declares that a given method parameter is NOT an option and will instead come from the `SlashCommandInteraction` class instead.
+The `@SlashMeta` annotation declares that a given method parameter is NOT an option and will instead come from the `SlashCommandInteraction` class instead.
 Common parameter types include:

 Class | Purpose
 ----- | -------